-We had a selection of sauces to choose from: Thai Chili Sauce, Tomato Sauce, and Chili Sauce.
+We had a selection of sauces to choose from: Thai Chili Cause, Tomato Sauce, and Chili Sauce.
 I thought about trying one of each, but the attendant seemed to be limiting everyone’s sauce consumption.
 I grabbed the Tomato Sauce, expecting ketchup.
 It was not ketchup.
 It was a little more plain and a little sweeter.

 And the main event, the KFC Chizza.
 It is a fried chicken breast, topped with “pizza sauce” (more of the weird tomato sauce), mozzarella cheese, pineapple, onion, basil, and red peppers.
 The onions were very good, but everything else was a bit “meh”.
 I think the most troublesome part was the chicken.
 Fried chicken does not make a good crust.
-With the tendons and multiple meat textures, it is difficult to take a single, clean bite.
+With tendons and other textures, it is difficult to take a single, clean bite.
 Also, pineapple does not belong on pizza!